J-TAG/chocal-chat-server/README.md

 3. Clone repository from github and open `ChocalServer.pro` in Qt Creator.

 4. Use `lrelease` to generate translation `qm` files.
-For example if Qt bin directory is in your PATH enviroment variable you can run `lrelease-qt5 ChocalServer.pro` or if it is not you can run `path/to/qt/bin/lrelease ChocalServer.pro` or in a Windows enviromet run `C:\Qt\Qt5.6.0\5.6\msvc2015_64\bin\lrelease.exe ChocalServer.pro`.
+For example if Qt bin directory is in your PATH environment variable you can run `lrelease-qt5 ChocalServer.pro` or if it is not you can run `path/to/qt/bin/lrelease ChocalServer.pro` or in a Windows environmet run `C:\Qt\Qt5.6.0\5.6\msvc2015_64\bin\lrelease.exe ChocalServer.pro`.
 Note that because `qm` files are supposed to be bundled in a `.qrc` file, so you SHOULD do this step, otherwise the build operation will fail.

 # Standards